HPS Equity & Diversity Commitment

 Holyoke, MA 01040

-“Not only is it important for students to see themselves reflected in their educators and other leaders, but research also affirms the importance of teacher diversity in closing opportunity and achievement gaps,” stated Zrike.
+It is important for students to see themselves reflected in their educators and other leaders.
+Research affirms the importance of teacher diversity in closing opportunity and achievement gaps.